AlokSwaminathan/competitive-programming-tester-cli/README.md

 Installation (requires [Rust](https://www.rust-lang.org/tools/install)):
   &ensp;`cargo install cp-tester`
-Installation without Cargo:
+Installation without Cargo(Coming soon once I set up an action for it):
   &ensp;Should be a release with executables for Windows, Linux, and Mac, but it is up to you to get them in the right directory so they can be a command.

 Might add an install script later